dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/user-guide.md

 delete cvRouter, cvRouter = NULL;
 ```

+---

 ### Build and Run the Project

-- For Windows
+#### For Windows

-1. In Visual Studio, set the solution to build as Release\|x64.
+1. In Visual Studio, set the solution to build as `Release|x64`.

-2. Build the project to generate program `DBRCPPSample.exe`.
+2. Build the project to generate the program `DBRCPPSample.exe`.

-3. Copy **ALL** `*.dll` files under `[INSTALLATION FOLDER]/DynamsoftBarcodeReader/Dist/Lib/Windows/x64` to the same folder as the `DBRCPPSample.exe` ("[PROJECT FOLDER]\DBRCPPSample\x64\Release").
+3. Copy **ALL** `*.dll` files under `[INSTALLATION FOLDER]/DynamsoftBarcodeReader/Dist/Lib/Windows/x64` to the same folder as the `DBRCPPSample.exe`.

-4. Copy folder `[INSTALLATION FOLDER]/DynamsoftBarcodeReader/Dist/Templates` to the same folder as the `DBRCPPSample.exe`.
+4. Copy the folder `[INSTALLATION FOLDER]/DynamsoftBarcodeReader/Dist/Templates` to the same folder as the `DBRCPPSample.exe`.
 5. Run the program `DBRCPPSample.exe`.

-> The SDK supports both x86 and x64, please set the platform based on your needs.

-- For Linux
+#### For Linux

-   Open a terminal and change to the target directory where `DBRCPPSample.cpp` is located.
-Build the sample:
+1. Open a terminal and navigate to the target directory where `DBRCPPSample.cpp` is located.
+2. Build the sample:

     ```bash
     g++ -o DBRCPPSample DBRCPPSample.cpp -lDynamsoftCaptureVisionRouter -lDynamsoftLicense -lDynamsoftCore -lDynamsoftUtility -L ../Dist/Lib/Linux/x64 -Wl,-rpath=../Dist/Lib/Linux/x64 -std=c++11
     ```

-   Copy the preset template.
+3. Copy the preset template:

     ```bash
     cp -r ../Dist/Templates ../Dist/Lib/Linux/x64/
     ```

-   Run the program `DBRCPPSample`.
+4. Run the program:

     ```bash
     ./DBRCPPSample
     ```

+---

 ## Process Multiple Images

-If, instead of processing one single image, you need to process many images at once, you can follow these steps:
+If you need to process multiple images, follow these steps:

 > These steps follow the step [Initialize a Capture Vision Router Instance](#initialize-a-capture-vision-router-instance) mentioned above.